trustfractal/sdk/README.md

 Currently, supported blockchains are:

-1. Ethereum - available via `Cardano.Ethereum`.
+1. Ethereum - available via `Credential.Ethereum`.
-2. Cardano - available via `Cardano.Cardano`.
+2. Cardano - available via `Credential.Cardano`.
-3. Solana - available via `Cardano.Solana`.
+3. Solana - available via `Credential.Solana`.

 The credential has a special numeric field called `blockchain`, specifying which of the three blockchains the credential refers to.